 The Funds may invest in corporate debt securities, variable and floating rate debt securities and corporate commercial paper in the rating categories described above.
 Floating rate securities normally have a rate of interest that is set as a specific percentage of a designated base rate, such as the rate on Treasury bonds or bills or the prime rate at a major commercial bank.
-The interest rate on floating rate securities provide for a specified periodic adjustment in the interest rate based on prevailing market rates.
+The interest rate on floating rate securities changes periodically when there is a change in the designated base rate.
+Variable rate securities provide for a specified periodic adjustment in the interest rate based on prevailing market rates.